lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 "Creation scientists" are degree-holding scientists who intend to use science to find evidence for their religious convictions.
 Despite being qualified (sometimes), they have a reputation for being exceptionally dishonest, untrustworthy, and most importantly, highly incompetent in their work promoting creationism.
 Examples include:

 - [Jeffrey Tomkins](https://www.reddit.com/r/DebateEvolution/comments/18uonlm/human_and_chimpanzee_genetic_similarity_an/), who made numerous basic arithmetic and methodological errors in attempting to show that humans and chimpanzees share much less DNA than the conventional figure of >95\%.

+- [Günter Bechly](https://evolutionnews.org/2025/01/farewell-to-gunter-bechly/) worked at the DI and allegedly ended his life in a murder-suicide car crash, killing one other person.
+The DI made no mention of these allegations in their post reminiscing on his career.
+Sources: [here](https://www.krone.at/3644919) and [here](https://www.reddit.com/r/DebateEvolution/comments/1i383fr/deleted_by_user/).

 - ["Mendel's Accountant"](https://www.reddit.com/r/DebateEvolution/comments/1gx4mgc/mendels_accountants_tax_fraud/), a computer program written by John Sanford, intended to show that mutation would always lead to 'genetic entropy' (loss of genetic information and degradation).
 The code was found to be heavily skewed to favour this conclusion, by biassing the effect of harmful mutations, among several other flaws.